 Bartok delivered the piece quickly, finishing it on September 24, 1938.
 Not only was it too long, however, (weighing in at eleven minutes), but he had written, in private if not in secret, a slow middle movement.
 Bartok wrote back to Szigeti: “Salesmen usually deliver less than what is expected from them.
 But there are exceptions, though I know people are not likely to be pleased with the contractor’s largesse if he delivers a suit for an adult instead of the dress ordered for a two-year-old baby.”

-As Szigeti requested, the piece does contain cadenzas: one each for vioin and clarinet.
+As Szigeti requested, the piece does contain brilliant cadenzas: one each for vioin and clarinet.
 Additionally, the piece does call for some unusual techniques from the fiddle.
 The extra violin on stage is specially tuned for the raucous opening of the third movement.
+Sometimes out-of-tune just sounds best.